probcomp/BayesDB/docs/bql.rst

 Frequency and Histogram Tables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prepending a SELECT, INFER, or SIMULATE statement with the keyword FREQ or HIST wil return a frequency or histogram table, respectively.
+Prepending a SELECT, INFER, or SIMULATE statement with the keyword FREQ or HIST will return a frequency or histogram table, respectively.
 If multiple
 columns are included in the statement, the frequency or histogram table is only returned for the first column.

 A frequency table returns the number and percentage of occurrences of each distinct value in the column::